 Russia - Exchange Rate

-The Russian ruble recovered lost ground against the U.S. dollar at the beginning of the new year, after weakening sharply at the end of 2018 due to low oil prices.
-On 1 February, the ruble ended the day at 65.4 per USD, up 6.1% from the same day last month.
-Despite this year’s gains, the ruble was still down 17.0% against the USD from the same day of last year, after weakening sharply due to sanctions-related woes.
+The Russian ruble lost significant ground against the U.S. dollar in the opening months of the year, weighed on by plunging global oil prices and a softening GDP growth outlook amid fears over the full impact of the coronavirus outbreak.
+On 6 March, the ruble ended the day at 68.6 per USD, down 7.6% from the same day last month.
+Furthermore, the RUB depreciated 9.7% against the USD in year-to-date terms and was down 3.9% from the same day of last year.

 Russia - Exchange Rate Data